 DietAquatic insects at the surface, larval insects, crayfish, smaller fishes

 HabitatRocky runs and pools in small to medium rivers

 - Redeye bass has been reported to reach 18.5 inches (47 cm) and 8.2 lbs.
 (3.7 kg).

 - The prominent red color of this species’ eyes and caudal fin distinguish it from other bass.

-Redeye bass is a nest-builder that breeds in coarse gravel in shallow pools, lakes and creeks.
+The redeye bass is a nest-builder that breeds in coarse gravel in shallow pools, lakes, and creeks.

 - Feeds mainly on aquatic insects at the surface.
 It also consumes larval insects, crayfish and smaller fishes.